 Lip augmentation for fuller and more attractive lips is a very popular procedure that can be performed in a few minutes.
 When I discuss this procedure with my patients, they often express their concern about people they see with bloated and unnatural-looking lips.
 These overdone lips create a negative perception of cosmetic procedures, especially so-called “duck lips” associated with some celebrities and other people in the media.
 However, when lip enhancement is performed with artistry in experienced hands, lip augmentation can be beautifully proportional and balanced.

-I perform a variety of facial cosmetic procedures such as: eyelid surgery, facelifts, facial fillers, facial implants, injectables like PRP and Botox, as well as lasers and other skin treatments.
+I perform a variety of facial cosmetic procedures such as: eyelid surgery, facelifts, under eye filler, facial fillers, facial implants, injectables like PRP and Botox, as well as facial laser treatment and other skin treatments.
 I can attest to the value of years of experience and artistry performing surgical and non-surgical procedures on the face provides a foundation and an advantage to treating specific areas like the lips.
 The key is balance – when someone looks at you, they look at an inverted triangle which includes the eyes, cheeks, lips, and chin.

 The importance of lips aesthetically can be appreciated by a high level of interest in products such as lipstick and lipliner.
 Billions of dollars are spent on products that are sold to create the perception of full and youthful lips.
 The limitation is that no cosmetic can enhance or restore lip volume and definition.